Transport

 • Use hotel pickup if you arrive very late with family or heavy luggage.

-• Avoid relying on Didi if your phone battery, data, or payment is unstable.
+• Avoid relying on DiDi if your phone battery, data, or payment is unstable.

 FAQ